bkidist435/Cloud-Server-ICT171/README.md

 How I Installed the LAMP Stack on Ubuntu (EC2)

-To host my Grace and Light website, I used a **LAMP stack** on an **Ubuntu EC2 instance**.
+To host my Grace and Light website, I used a LAMP stack on an Ubuntu EC2 instance.
 Here's exactly how I set it up:

-1. Update the Package Index
+1. Update the Package

 ```bash
 sudo apt update